Understanding PC Bottlenecks: A Complete Guide to a Balanced System

 Tackling a CPU Bottleneck

-If your CPU is the weak link, your primary goal is to reduce its workload or increase its performance.
+If your CPU is the weak link, reduce its workload or boost its performance.

 Long-Term Hardware Solutions: